-According to Forbes, Millennials currently make up 50% of the workforce and will be 75% of the workforce by 2025, and they’re no longer settling for the traditional workplace.
-And who can blame them?
-The trend is clear, workers are now retiring later and spending longer hours on the job; and if this is the future, then there better be some benefits now if the Golden Years are a thing of the past.
+According to Forbes, Millennials currently make up 50% of the workforce and projected to be 75% by 2025.
+And, they’re no longer settling for the traditional workplace.
+But, who can blame them?
+The trend is clear, workers are now retiring later and spending longer hours on the job.
+If this is indeed the future, then there better be some benefits now if the Golden Years are a thing of the past.
 Therefore, it’s important to make sure your company is headed in the right direction to attract, engage and secure this innovative generation.
-Companies actually have a lot to gain from this new workforce and changes in employee relations will inevitably benefit everything from your brand, to your clients/consumers, to your employees.
-Here are a few key areas to make sure your company is on the right track:
+Companies actually have a lot to gain from this new workforce and changes in employee relations will inevitably benefit everything from their brand, to their clients and consumers.
+We’ve highlighted a few key areas where companies could make some positive moves:

-Let’s be honest, it can be a bit miserable to be stuck inside an office from 9am-5pm every weekday is miserable.
+Let’s be honest, it can be a bit miserable to be stuck inside an office from 9am-5pm every weekday.
 We’ve all been there – we’re done with our work/project and we’re left staring the time down on the clock until 5pm.
-Providing employees with a trusting and flexible environment to be productive is not that difficult.
+Providing employees with a trusting and flexible schedule to be productive is not that difficult.
 Allow for “work from home” or “work remotely” policies to get work done independently.
-The reality is, with technology, Millennials are never truly off-line and virtually always available anyways.
+Our current state of technological dependence means that millennials are never truly off-line and virtually always available anyways.
 Companies can build on this and trust their employees to manage a responsible, productive schedule that bends slightly more to their lifestyle.

 92.1% of Millennials believe that working for an environmentally and socially responsible company is important (morningfuture.com).

-Provide smarter perks.
-Millennials also value life-experiences over a lifetime of 9-5, so providing employees with perks, benefits and opportunities that reflect that will show through in your company culture and help retain employees.
-It's also not about free stuff and coffee lounge type of perks.
+Millennials also value life-experiences over a lifetime of 9-5.
+Providing employees with perks, benefits and opportunities that reflect that will show through in your company culture and help retain employees.
+We’re not just talking about free stuff and coffee lounge type of perks.
 Younger employees are looking for the real deal: impactful rewards, health and wellness benefits, student loan repayment and philanthropic initiatives.
 Companies should be looking into an holistic perks approach that is more in line with this generation’s values.

-Include social impact.
-Corporate social responsibility is important to Millennials and not just a little bit.
+Corporate social responsibility is important to millennials (and not just a little bit).
 CSR is actually becoming a driving force behind job searches.
-92.1% of Millennials believe that working for an environmentally and socially responsible company is important (morningfuture.com) and according to Harvard Business Review, companies that uphold CSR have lower turnover and less difficulty hiring new employees.
+92.1% of Millennials believe that working for an environmentally and socially responsible company is important (morningfuture.com).
+Further, according to Harvard Business Review, companies that uphold good CSR practices have lower turnover and less difficulty hiring new employees.
 A win-win for employers, employees and brand.
-We're also not just talking about a feigned sense of social responsibility, employees are looking for true accountability and impactful initiatives that span from leadership down to employees.
-Therefore, providing ample opportunities for employees to engage in volunteering, charity challenges and philanthropy builds on company culture and brand.
+And, we’re not just talking about a superficial sense of social responsibility, employees are looking for true accountability and impactful initiatives that span from leadership down to employees.
+In turn, providing ample opportunities for employees to engage in volunteering, charity challenges and philanthropy builds on company culture and brand.

-The workforce revolution has arrived and it’s a mindful, tech savvy, experience-loving force.
+The takeaway is clear: the workforce revolution has arrived and it’s a mindful, tech savvy, experience-loving force.
 Companies need to be sure they can engage and cultivate this force in their employees.
 In fact, it’s simply good business, particularly in a time where company culture and brand highly influence consumers and clients alike.
 For some more ideas on CSR and social impact initiatives check out our employee engagement and charity campaigns.